The Sustainability Tracker Methodology

 What “verified” means on Sustainability Tracker

-The information on Sustainability Tracker comes directly from brands, but it isn’t presented at face value.
+The information on Sustainability Tracker comes directly from brands, but we don’t expect you to take it at face value alone.

 That might include certifications, policies, reports or product-level data.
 The role of the platform is to structure that information so it’s clear what’s been substantiated and where claims are supported.

 Verification, in this context, isn’t about scoring or endorsing a brand.
-It’s about making sure that what’s presented is backed by something tangible and communicated consistently.
+It’s about making sure that what’s presented can be backed by tangible evidence and communicated consistently.

 Making sustainability information usable